 | Tunnel vision on prey | Focused attention drills and noise reduction | Reaction time and accuracy |

-| Split-second strikes | Rehearsal sequences and timing protocols | Timing window compliance |
+| Split-second strikes | Structured rehearsal sequences and timing protocols | Timing window compliance |

-| Peripheral threat detection | Peripheral awareness exercises and sensor fusion | Threat detection rate |
+| Peripheral threat detection | Peripheral awareness exercises and integrated sensor systems | Threat detection rate |

-| Adaptive retargeting mid-flight | Iterative rollouts and cross-functional strike teams | Deployment velocity and rollback incidence |
+| Adaptive retargeting mid-flight | Iterative rollouts and cross-functional response teams | Deployment velocity and rollback incidence |

-Tools and Technologies That Echo the Hawk’s Capabilities
+Tools and Technologies that Echo the Hawk’s Capabilities

 We look at modern tools that mirror raptor senses.
 These tools turn biological insight into design.
 We outline key sensor types and how teams use avian traits in product roadmaps.
 We also give examples of systems that use a futuristic approach to perception.